isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Mexican Sedum.md

 <section>
   <h4>Growing:</h4>
 	<p>Mexican Sedum can be grown in shallow pots with well-draining, gritty soil.
 Allow the soil to dry out completely before watering deeply.
-As this plant is rather fast growing, it will benefit from a balanced organic fertiliser occasionally, around once every 3 or 4 months.
-Too much fertiliser can result in a leggy plant.
-Regular pruning will encourage bushier growth.</p>
+As this plant is rather fast growing, it will benefit from <a href="/page-index/horticulture-techniques/fertilising/">a balanced organic fertiliser</a> occasionally, around once every 3 or 4 months.
+Too much fertiliser can result in a leggy plant. <a href="/page-index/horticulture-techniques/pruning/">Regular pruning</a> will encourage bushier growth.</p>
 	<br>
 </section>

 <section>
   <h4>Propagation:</h4>
-	<p>Mexican Sedum can be grown from stem and leaf cuttings.</p>
+	<p>Mexican Sedum can be grown from <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">stem and leaf cuttings</a>.</p>
 	<br>
 </section>

 <section>
   <h4>Common problems &amp; solutions:</h4>
 	<p>Mexican Sedum are largely resistant to most pests.</p>
-	<p>This plant is susceptible to root and stem rot if overwatered.
-To prevent rot, allow the plant to dry out between waterings.
-Frequent pruning of the plant to promote air circulation will also help to decrease the chance of rot.</p>
+	<p>This plant is susceptible to <a href="/page-index/plant-problems/root-rot/">root and stem rot</a> if overwatered.
+To prevent rot, allow the plant to dry out between waterings. <a href="/page-index/horticulture-techniques/pruning/">Frequent pruning</a> of the plant to promote air circulation will also help to decrease the chance of rot.</p>
 	<br>
 </section>